kheppenstall/checks-for-understanding/module-2/backend/week_three.md

  `_url` gives a path from the root (including whole url) and `_path` gives a relative path.

 8. What are strong params and why are the necessary?

+ Strong params are params that a developer has explicitly allowed using the permit and require methods in the controller.
+They are necessary so a site does not blindly accept any params inputted.

 9. What role does `form_for` play in helping us create our forms?

+ Form_for is a method that takes an argument of a model instance that makes it easier to make forms with a params hash formatted as we'd like, and with the attributes of the model passed in.

 10. How does `form_for` know where to submit the user's input?

+ It knows to put it in the params hash.
+The key of the inputs is the name of the model (like `:article`) and then there are nested arrays of types specified in the enumerable like  `f.label :title`.

 11. Create a form using a `form_for` helper to create a new `Horse`.

 12. Why do we want to validate our models?